Disclosure:

 Another way to unpublish posts or pages in WordPress from the public is to set them password-protected or private.

-This option is handy if you restrict some sections of your website to co-workers, admins, and clients or give access only to people with passwords.
+This option is handy if you restrict certain sections of your website to coworkers, administrators, and clients, or grant access only to individuals with passwords.

 Consider creating a client or paid subscribers area only in WordPress.
 This feature lets you do that successfully.

-Though it does not unpublish the page or post from the website, it only gives access to people with a valid password or access level, in the case of private.
+Although it does not unpublish the page or post from the website, it only grants access to people with a valid password or the appropriate access level, in the case of private content.

 WordPress publish posts editing options